 On 17 August 2023 at the Financial Services Council New Zealand conference National Party leader Christopher Luxon announced three significant policies relating to investments, insurance and lending.
-These will be enacted if National forms a government after October’s election (subject to coalition partner agreement, which is likely).
+These will be enacted if National forms a government after October’s election (subject to coalition partner agreement).
 The policies are listed below.
 [UPDATE- A coalition Government to be lead by the National Party was announced on 24 November 2023.
 See here for our view on the status of the policies under the coalition.]

 - Allowing KiwiSaver investments to be invested via more than one KiwiSaver provider (the details of how that will work are to be confirmed later).

 - Revoking most recent reforms of consumer credit law under the Credit Contracts and Consumer Finance Act (so reducing the evidence lenders need to obtain to confirm that borrowers will be able to repay their loans).
 This will make it easier to lend in some cases but lenders would still have significant responsible lending obligations.